GST on Maintenance Charges of Apartments and Housing Societies

-It’s important to note that even exempt items such as the recovery of property tax and electricity bills from members should be considered when calculating the threshold of Rs.
+It’s important to note that even exempt items, such as the recovery of property tax and electricity bills from members, should be considered when calculating the threshold of Rs.
 20 lakhs.
-Therefore, a housing society must collect GST from the residents if the overall charges, whether GST is applicable or not, goes beyond Rs.
+Therefore, a housing society must collect GST from the residents if the overall charges, whether GST is applicable or not, go beyond Rs.
 20 lakhs.
 Although the registration threshold for a housing society is set at Rs.
 20 lakhs, it is not obligated to collect GST on apartment maintenance if the charge for each flat or office is at most Rs 7,500 for a month.

-For the imposition of its members’ maintenance charges GST, the housing society must fulfil two criteria:
+For the imposition of GST on society maintenance charges, the housing society must fulfil two criteria:

 If the monthly maintenance cost for a housing society exceeds Rs.
 7500 per home, an 18% Goods and Services Tax (GST) is charged on the total sum.

-If an individual possesses multiple homes within a single society, a ‘separate’ limit of Rs.
-7500 is recognized for each additional property, each receiving a personal tax-free allowance of Rs.
+If an individual possesses multiple homes within a single society, a separate limit of Rs.
+7500 is recognised for each additional property, each receiving a personal tax-free allowance of Rs.
 7500.

 1. Sinking Fund